The Final Programme (film): Plot synopsis

-After Jerry recuperates from the poison of Frank's needles, he meets with Miss Brunner.
-She introduces him to her new lover, Jenny.
-They plot to recapture Frank.
-Jenny is induced to play piano naked in Jerry's flat, where she is consumed by Miss Brunner.
-Frank has set up a meeting to sell the microfilm to Dr. Baxter (Patrick Magee); Jerry and Miss Brunner track them down.
-Miss Brunner consumes Baxter.
-Another fight with Frank ensues, and Frank is killed.
+After Jerry recuperates, he meets with Miss Brunner.
+She introduces him to her new lover, Jenny and they plot to recapture Frank.
+Jenny is induced to play piano naked in Jerry's flat, where she is subsequently absorbed by Miss Brunner.
+Frank has set up a meeting to sell the microfilm to Dr Baxter; Jerry and Miss Brunner track them down and then Miss Brunner consumes Baxter.
+Another fight with Frank ensues and Frank is killed.
 Miss Brunner and Jerry return to Lapland by hot-air balloon with the recovered microfilm.

-The scientists put the Final Programme into operation: the process requires that Miss Brunner be combined with another person to form a hermaphroditic being.
+The scientists put the Final Programme into operation; the process requires that Miss Brunner be combined with another person to form a hermaphroditic being.
 Brunner chooses Jerry over the scientists' intended subject, Dmitri, and she traps Dmitri in a lethal steambath.
 Dmitri escapes Brunner's trap and fights Jerry, who is severely wounded.
 Brunner intervenes at the last moment, shooting Dmitri but not killing him.
-The scientists, working against time, scramble to re-calibrate their experiment for Jerry, who is placed inside a large chamber with Brunner.
+The scientists re-calibrate their experiment for Jerry, who is placed inside a large chamber with Brunner.
 As the process reaches its climax, the two subjects are bathed by solar radiation and blur into each other.
 The barely controlled process heats the equipment outside to destruction and the scientists are left either dead or insensible.
 A single being emerges from the chamber.
 Dmitri confronts the creature.
 Unseen at first, the being speaks with Jerry's voice.
-The creature does not know if it is a Messiah, but is sure that its creation means the end of an age.
+The creature does not know if it is a Messiah but is sure that its creation means the end of an age.
 When seen from the onlookers' perspective, the being is Jerry Cornelius, his body now altered to appear as a hunched, pre-modern hominid.
-The creature leaves Brunner's hidden base, and observes that it is "a very tasty world".
+The creature leaves Brunner's hidden base and observes that it is "a very tasty world".